ntk148v/til/amazon/courses/aws-saa-c03/README.md

     - Need to specify StorageClass manifest on your EKS cluster
     - Leverages a Container Storage Interface (CSI) compliant driver
     - Support for:
-      - Amazon EBS
+      - AWS EBS
-      - Amazon EFS
+      - AWS EFS
-      - Amazon FSx for Lustre
+      - AWS FSx for Lustre
-      - Amazon FSx for NetApp ONTAP
+      - AWS FSx for NetApp ONTAP
 - AWS App Runner:
   - Fully managed service that makes it easy to deploy web applications and APIs at scale
   - No infrastructure experience required